GoTo: Media | Home | Programs

 WildPATHS Retreat:

-Wild Places and the Human Spirit Family Retreat (WildPATHS), May 25 - 27, 2007: This exciting weekend retreat is a project of MusEco Media and Education Project, often held in cooperation with the Billings Unitarian Universalist Fellowship.
-The retreat is for families and individuals interested in our great wild outdoor places.
-The purpose of the retreat is to provide an opportunity for learning, exploration and relationship building through workshops, outdoor experiences and fun group activities.
+Wild Places and the Human Spirit Family Retreat (WildPATHS), May 25 - 27, 2007: This exciting weekend retreat was a project of MusEco Media and Education Project.
+The retreat was for families and individuals interested in our great wild outdoor places.
+The purpose of the retreat was to provide an opportunity for learning, exploration and relationship building through workshops, outdoor experiences and fun group activities.

 Wilderness, environment, ecology and the wonder of the living world around us are the primary focus of the retreat's learning opportunities.
 The connections between Wilderness and the human spirit through philosophy, history, music, art, poetry and outdoor experiences are emphasized.

-The retreat begins after on Friday evening and concludes after dinner on Sunday.
 The retreat has traditionally been held at the Timber Crest Girl Scout Camp south of Red Lodge.
+We hope to hold the retreat again in the future.

 FOR MORE INFORMATION: go to the WildPATHS page (WildPATHS) OR call MusEco at 406-591-0575!!